Spandan-Bhattarai/cw1-Spandan-Bhattarai/readme.md

 <!-- Version -->
 ## Version

-After some beta release followed by minor changes, the project is currently in the Version 1.0
+After beta release followed by minor changes, the project is currently in the Version 1.1

 <p align="right">(<a href="#readme-top">back to top</a>)</p>